 This is pretty much the same deal as with your bills.
-Whether we are talking house insurance, car insurance, medical insurance or any other type of insurance, if you get a better deal, savings can quickly add up.
+Whether we are talking about house insurance, car insurance, medical insurance, or any other type of insurance, savings can quickly add up if you get a better deal.

 And this, my friend, is what insurance companies live for.

 They wait for you to become complacent, and then they start to let your premium creep up year on year, until all of a sudden you pay hundreds of dollars more than you should.

 Last year, we finally managed to save over 30% on our home insurance by using a broker.
 We live in an apartment in an old converted house.
 It comes with much charm but also with a hefty price tag on insurance.

 If you want to save on insurance, shop around at least once a year.

 You can start by comparing rates on websites like Bankrate.
 Bankrate’s site lets you find the lowest rates just by entering a few details, so you’ll know where to start.
 You can then start checking with other reputable insurance companies to see what prices they can offer you.

 With insurance, always check reviews and the legitimacy of the companies you are looking into.
 What’s the point of saving $50 if they won’t cover your claim?

 5. Earn more money